LCC-CIT/CS233JS-CourseMaterials/CS233JS_Syllabus.md

 ### Participation and Attendance

+Participation is graded.

+- For on-campus students, this includes attendance, discussion and lab work.
+- For online students this includes watching the recorded lectures interacting in online discussions.

-While participation and attendance are essential to succeed in this class, they will not be graded.
+Weekly participation is essential to success in this course!

 ### No Show Drop